How to Handle Data Loss

 What do you do if your hard drive crashes and you lose all the moments you just captured?
 Don't panic!
 PPA can help you deal with data loss.
 You have to be a PPA member to take advantage, so join today!

-This one-of-a-kind malpractice trust fund will protect you when data loss occurs and your client is threatening legal action.
-It's FREE to PPA members and we'll never raise your rates or drop your coverage if you have to file a claim!
+This one-of-a-kind malpractice trust fund will protect you when data loss related to a paid contracts occurs and your client is threatening legal action.
+It's included with your PPA membership and we'll never raise your rates or drop your coverage if you have to file a claim!

 How Do I Enroll?

 - Wedding and portrait photographers are automatically enrolled at no extra cost.

 - All other photographers can opt out and receive $35 off their membership fees.

 How Do I File A Claim?

 - Call PPA's member care center at 800-786-6277.

 - File an Indemnification Trust report with a member care professional.

 - A representative from Meadows & Macie, the most experienced law firm in the world at defending professional photographers, will contact you by the close of the next business day.